RepoGroup21/Repo/app_ideas.md

 - **Category:** Social, Messaging

 ### Google Chrome
-- **Category:** Web browsing, social, video, audio
+- **Category:** Web browsing, social, productivity, educational

 ### Gmail
-- **Category:** Email, social
+- **Category:** Email, social, productivity

 ### LA Metro App
-- **Category:**
+- **Category:** Productivity

 ## New App Ideas - List
 1. Work Collab
-    - Connect fellow peers to work on a single assignment
+    - Connect fellow peers to work on a single assignment.
 2. Idea Generator
-    - Generates ideas for use in assignments
+    - Generates ideas for use in assignments.
 3. Color Schematics
     - Compare colors to determine if they are the same or not.
 4. Money Manager
-    - Keeps track of user spending and
+    - Keeps track of user spending and general money managing.

 ## Top 3 New App Ideas
  - Budget Management